toolleeo/cli-apps/README.md

 * [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around; plays most audio and video formats (using ASCII characters) in the shell; provides a GUI for graphical visualization.
 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
 * [zathura](https://pwmt.org/projects/zathura/) - Plugin based document file visualizer (PDF, DejaVu, PS); strongly key-based control.

+## <a name="browser"></a>Web browser

+* [Links](http://www.jikos.cz/~mikulas/links//) - A textual Web browser with tables and frames.
+* [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.
+* [Linx](http://lynx.invisible-island.net/) - A highly configurable text-based web browser; one of the oldest CLI browser I'm aware of.
+* [w3m](http://w3m.sourceforge.net/) - A text-based web browser as well as a pager like `less`; it can be used as a text formatting tool which typesets HTML into plain text.

 ## <a name="webdev"></a>Web development